blzim/blzim.github.io/p5/addons/readme.txt

-This is where the P5 app files go.
+This is where the extra P5 app addons go.